MA The Arts of Africa, Oceania and the Americas

 Consideration of this material occurs at the interface of anthropology, art history, archaeology and museology.
 The MA course is therefore essentially cross-disciplinary to frame regional developments and important shared themes (e.g., traditions in art and architecture, making, ritual, social/power relations, colonialism, contemporary arts).
 Throughout the programme, there is a strong emphasis on comparison and examination of current theory, while highlighting the complexity of each area.

-The flexible range of topics for essays and the dissertation, and a research tutorial option, allows the course to be tailored to a student's interests.
+The flexible range of topics for essays and the dissertation allows the course to be tailored to a student's interests.
 Thus someone wishing to focus, for example, on the anthropology of art, archaeology, or Mesoamerica can weight the course in that direction by selecting essay subjects in that area.
 Working closely with academic staff, the dissertation (max.
 15,000 words) also allows students to study intensively a topic of their choice, possibly as a precursor to doctoral research.
-Places on the course are restricted to a maximum of eight, allowing an unusually high degree of regular individual supervision and small-group tuition.
+Places on the course are restricted to a maximum of ten, allowing an unusually high degree of regular individual supervision and small-group tuition.

 Over the fall and spring terms, academic staff present a series of weekly lecture-discussions.
 The sessions, besides providing students with a survey of each area's visual arts, also introduce the main methodological and theoretical issues raised in the area literature, and develop the background against which coursework by students will be delivered.
 For each of the three units, the student produces two essays: a research seminar and a gallery talk (on a Sainsbury Collection object).
 Practical instruction is provided in presentation and teaching techniques, so that students become experienced in presenting written and visual material to an academic audience.